AN/AYK-14

 The AN/AYK-14(V) is a family of computers for use in military weapons systems.
-It is a general-purpose 16-bit microprogrammed computer, intended for airborne vehicles and missions.
+It is a general-purpose 16-bit microprogrammed computer, designed in 1976 by Control Data Corporation Aerospace Division in Bloomington, Minnesota intended for airborne vehicles and missions.
 Its modular design provides for common firmware and support software.
 It is still in use on Navy fleet aircraft including the F/A-18, and the AV-8B.
-The AN/AYK-14(V) family of systems is designed to meet MIL-E-5400 (airborne) requirements.
+The AN/AYK-14(V) family of systems is designed to meet military standard MIL-E-5400 (airborne) requirements.

 General information

-The AN/AYK-14(V) computer was designed for military weapons systems.
-A complete AN/AYK-14(V) computer system is composed of processor, memory and input/output (I/O) modules.
+The AYK-14(V) computer was designed for military weapons systems, capable of operating at altitudes up to 70,000 feet and in temperatures ranging from −54 °C to 71 °C. A complete AN/AYK-14(V) computer system is composed of processor, memory and input/output (I/O) modules.
+The 16-bit CPU is based on the AMD 2900 series chips, capable of running between 0.3 and 2.3 mega-instructions per second (MIPS).

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/AYK-14" designation represents the 14th design of an Army-Navy airborne electronic device for armament fire control equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.